solid/solidproject.org/solid-labs.md

 permalink: labs
 ---

-Here are some academic groups specifically doing research around Sold.
+Several academic groups conduct research around Solid.
 If you are interested in being listed send an email to info@solidproject.org with a description of the research project and link to the website.

 ### [MIT](https://www.mit.edu) - [CSAIL DIG](http://dig.csail.mit.edu)
 Boston, USA